library(dslabs)

 Because we want this example to run on a small laptop and in less than one hour, we will consider a subset of the dataset.
 We will sample 10,000 random rows from the training set and 1,000 random rows from the test set:

-30.1 The caret package
+31.1 The caret package

 We have already learned about several machine learning algorithms.
 Many of these algorithms are implemented in R. However, they are distributed via different packages, developed by different authors, and often use different syntax.
 The caret package tries to consolidate these differences and provide consistency.
 It currently includes over 200 different methods which are summarized in the caret package manual1.
-Keep in mind that caret does not include the needed packages and, to implement a package through caret, you still need to install the library.
+Keep in mind that caret does not include the packages needed to run each possible algorithm.
+To apply a machine learning method through caret you still need to install the library that implement the method.
 The required packages for each method are described in the package manual.
-The caret package also provides a function that performs cross validation for us.
-Here we provide some examples showing how we use this incredibly helpful package.
-We will use the 2 or 7 example to illustrate and in later sections we use use the package to run algorithms on the larger MNIST datset.

-30.1.1 The train
+31.1.1 The train

 The caret train